sverps/defi-sim/README.md

 ## Goal

-This package attains to be a set of tools to simulate defi protocols based on their whitepaper.
-It tries to implement a base set of interactions with which to simulate real interactions with protocol contracts.

-In a first step, an AMM liquidity pool with concentrated liquidity (e.g. Uniswap V3) was added.
+This package provides tools to simulate Uniswap V3 liquidity positions in different scenarios.

 ## Install